What you need to know when buying a residential property at auction

 After the Auction

 Buying a residential property at an auction can be scary and daunting task if you are unprepared.
-If you are going to be buying a house at auction please don’t hesitate to give John Teague a call on 1800 994 279 or just email us.
-A member of our Property Law team will endeavour to respond to your enquiry within 24 hours.
+If you are going to be buying a house at auction please don’t hesitate to contact our Conveyancing & Property Law Team.